During a Colorado summer, we rely on a few essential things – sunscreen, a hat, and at home, our air conditioning unit.

 5. Your unit is short cycling

-It’s quite normal for your air conditioner to cycle on and off to maintain a set temperature throughout your home.
+It’s entirely reasonable for your air conditioner to cycle on and off to maintain a set temperature throughout your home.
 However, has your unit developed a tendency to switch itself off randomly?
-Or does it sometimes have difficulty getting started?
-If you notice that it is turning on and off more frequently than usual, it is possible that your unit is malfunctioning.
-Short cycling puts extra stress on your air conditioner and will cause it to fail entirely if not handled quickly.
-Call a Brothers, and with any luck it may just be a blown fuse.
-But it may mean it’s time for a new unit.
+Alternatively, does it sometimes have difficulty getting started?
+If you notice that it is turning on and off more frequently than usual, your unit may be malfunctioning.
+Short cycling puts extra stress on your air conditioner and will cause it to fail if not handled quickly.
+Call a Brothers, and with any luck, it may just be a blown fuse.
+However, it may mean it’s time for a new unit.

 6. Your energy bills have dramatically increased

-Even if your unit appears to be functioning ‘normally’, one of the biggest telltale signs there may be a major problem can be found on your energy bill.
+Even if your unit appears to be functioning ‘normally,’ one of the most prominent telltale signs, there may be a significant problem that can be found on your energy bill.
 Has it spiked suddenly and you aren’t sure why?
 Undertake an ‘energy audit’ and consider other factors that may have caused your energy bill to increase.
 This will help you to work out whether your air conditioning is the culprit behind a surge in energy costs.
 If all roads lead to your unit being the source of the extra power, then you need to determine why it has become significantly less efficient.
 Perhaps your air conditioning system is overworking?
 Diminished cooling capacity will raise energy costs as your unit struggles to maintain the desired temperature ineffectively.
 Try cleaning the air vents, replacing the filters and then check for any lumps or knots in the condensing coil.
-Of course, it may be an energy drain simply because it has become sluggish and is reaching the end of its working life.
+Of course, it may be an energy drain only because it has become sluggish and is reaching the end of its working life.

 7. Your unit requires frequent repairs (and is out of warranty)

 Has your trusty air conditioning unit become more trouble (and expense) than its worth?
-In an ideal world, your unit should be serviced every year to keep it well maintained, clean and in tip-top shape.
+In an ideal world, your unit should be serviced every year to keep it well maintained, clean, and in tip-top shape.
 Occasionally, you may need an extra service or repair.
-However, if your air conditioning system is constantly in need of mending and repairing, multiple times per year, then you may have to Kick it to the curb – replacing your air conditioner may simply be the more economical and efficient option.
+However, if your air conditioning system is always in need of mending and repairing multiple times per year, then you may have to Kick it to the curb.
+In those situations, replacing your air conditioner may be the more economical and efficient option.
 Usually, you can factor in one major repair or part replacement.
-However, if serious repairs occur later in the unit’s life, they serve as a warning of future issues.
-If your unit needs a complex repair after the warranty expires, that’s a sure sign to start shopping around for a new unit instead of pouring money into an old one with a limited shelf life.
+However, if dangerous repairs occur later in the unit’s life, they serve as a warning of future issues.
+If your unit needs a complicated repair after the warranty expires, that’s a sure sign to start shopping around for a new unit instead of pouring money into an old one with a limited shelf life.

 So, do you recognize any of these signs?
 Don’t wait.